ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-1-2.md

-Chapter 1: Introduction: Common Misconceptions About Digital Leadership
+Common Misconceptions About Digital Leadership
 =======================================================================

 Digital leadership is a rapidly evolving field, and there are many misconceptions about what it entails.
 In this chapter, we will explore common misconceptions about digital leadership.